CheckiO/checkio-mission-template/README.md

 checkio-task-template
 =====================

-Base CheckiO template for users task.
+This is the base CheckiO template for user generated tasks.
-It have fixed folder's structure, please be careful with it and files' names.
+It have fixed the folder structure so please be careful with your file and naming conventions.

 Tasks examples
 --------------